MicrosoftDocs/sql-docs/docs/tools/sqlcmd-utility.md

  Specifies the number of seconds before a **sqlcmd** login to the ODBC driver times out when you try to connect to a server.
 This option sets the **sqlcmd** scripting variable SQLCMDLOGINTIMEOUT.
 The default time-out for login to **sqlcmd** is eight seconds.
 When using the **-G** option to connect to SQL Database or SQL Data Warehouse and authenticate using Azure Active Directory, a timeout value of at least 30 seconds is recommended.
 The login time-out must be a number between 0 and 65534.
 If the value supplied is not numeric or does not fall into that range, **sqlcmd** generates an error message.
 A value of 0 specifies time-out to be infinite.

  **-E**
- Uses a trusted connection instead of using a user name and password to log on to  SQL Server .
+ Uses a trusted connection instead of using a user name and password to sign in to SQL Server.
 By default, without **-E** specified, **sqlcmd** uses the trusted connection option.

  The **-E** option ignores possible user name and password environment variable settings such as SQLCMDPASSWORD.
 If the **-E** option is used together with the **-U** option or the **-P** option, an error message is generated.